As solar power and wind power become more important in the world electricity supply, people look for reliable and cheap ways to store energy.

 The indigenous Zn ions of the battery stabilize the layered structure and ensure cycling stability in the long run.
 The battery also has good interparticle contacts and compact as well as flexible electrode architecture.

 Furthermore, the nanostructure can accommodate the strain generated during electrochemical Zn2+ cycling.
-The thin nanobelts enable short Zn2+ diffusion length and large electrode interface area.
+The thin nanobelts enable short Zn2+ diffusion length and the large electrode interface area.